Birthgap — global fertility and the timing of parenthood

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-• Average maternal age rises to 30.4 years, 10th highest in Europe
+• Average maternal age increased to 30.4 years, 10th oldest in Europe

-• Childlessness rate increases to 36.6%, ranking 13th in Europe
+• Lifetime childlessness rose to 36.6%, ranking 13th in Europe

 Key fertility indicators — Austria